Esmaeil Keyvanshokooh

 About Me

 I am an Assistant Professor of Information & Operations Management at the Mays Business School, Texas A&M University.
-I am also a research affiliate faculty at Texas A&M Data Science Institute (TAMIDS).
-I received my Ph.D. degree in Operations Research in May 2021 from the Department of Industrial & Operations Engineering of the University of Michigan.
+I am also a research affiliate faculty at Texas A&M Data Science Institute (TAMIDS) and Texas A&M Telehealth Institute.
+I received my Ph.D. degree in Operations Research in May 2021 from the University of Michigan, Ann Arbor.
 I earned an M.A. in Statistics from the University of Michigan, and a M.S. in Industrial Engineering and Operations Research from the Iowa State University.
 Before my Ph.D. studies, I worked as a Machine Learning & Operation Research Analyst at Norfolk Southern Corporation, Atlanta, Georgia.

 About My Research Interests

-• Applications: Healthcare Operations and Analytics, Personalized Medicine, Applications of Artificial Intelligence and Business Analytics for Social Impacts.
+• Applications: Healthcare and Public Policy, Service Operations, Digital Health, Precision Medicine, Applications of AI and ML for Societal Impacts.

 • More information on my work can be found on my Publication page and Google Scholar.